 The Lab Experience for Researchers and Visiting Educators

 As the nation’s first laboratory school, Lab is delighted to share our history, approach, and evolving pedagogy to our colleagues.
-To meet the needs of this demand, we invite you to attend one of our regularly scheduled tours for partners, peers, and educators.
+To meet the needs of this demand, we invite you to apply to attend one of our regularly scheduled tours for partners, peers, and educators.